KS2 - New Recruits

 Information for Teachers

-Schools can bring up to 30 learners at a time, these will be then spilt in to equal 'watches' of 15
+Schools can bring up to 40 learners at a time, these will be then split into equal 'watches' of 20

 Each watch is led around by one of the Prevention Educational Instructors, supported by at least one adult from your school.